Build a community around your business

 Finding the best environment for your community

 When you mention community most people think of online forum groups that have been a big feature of the IT sector for years.
 There have been other traditional communities fostered by businesses, for example, business clubs and customer panels.
-More recently businesses have used social media, such as LinkedIn, to create groups.
+Over the past few years businesses have used social media, such as LinkedIn, to create groups.
 The environment for your community’s interactions doesn’t have to be exclusively online in a text-dominated dialogue.
-You can bring people face to face in events – mini conferences, regular networking sessions, lunches, other soirees, sneak peek receptions, hangouts and roadshows.
+When current restrictions are lifted you can bring people face to face in events – mini conferences, regular networking sessions, lunches, other soirees, sneak peek receptions, hangouts and roadshows.
 This may help you to appeal more to community members’ interests and create those valuable moments which are a worthwhile investment of their time.

 Managing your business community